We are so fortunate to have these great recreation sites, parks and open spaces in our region where we can connect and enjoy nature.

 This area is formerly a New England Planter settlement.
-Due to the proximity to water, ship building was an important industry.
-The Wharf was divested from the Federal Government to the Municipality in 1990 and was rebuilt by the community for $13,000.00.
+Due to the proximity to water, shipbuilding was an important industry.
+The Wharf was divested from the Federal Government to the Municipality in 1990 and rebuilt by the community for $13,000.00.
 In 1996, the former Municipality of the District of West Hants entered into a lease agreement with the Avon River Heritage Society to allow that organization to develop a portion of the property.

 History: Parks and open space contribution from land subdivision.

 The park sits on land formerly used as a municipal landfill, which was decommissioned in 1984.
-The soccer fields were named the Ryan Lahey Memorial Soccer fields in 2011 in memory or Ryan Lahey.
+The soccer fields were named the Ryan Lahey Memorial Soccer fields in 2011 in memory of Ryan Lahey.

 Decommissioned gypsum quarry.
 The land was deeded to the former Municipality of the District of West Hants in 1976.
-It was developed as a recreation site in the mid 1990’s, spearheaded by the community.
+It was developed as a recreation site in the mid-1990s, spearheaded by the community.

 Park named after 19th mayor of the former Town of Hantsport, Garnet McDade.
 The park sits on the original site of the Presbyterian Church (1897-1980).